mvrdevelopment/spec/mvr-spec.md

 </Cable>
 ```

-Extend MVR `Connection` with a `cable` UUID attribute linking the logical connection to its physical cable.
+`Connection` with a `cable` UUID attribute linking the logical connection to its physical cable.

 ```xml
 <Connection